Welcome to the online relationship advice for the troubled souls page of my website.

 Fear of loss is the common denominator of all problems.

-I have written above that every relationship that you care about carries in itself risk associated with being potentially hurt or disappointed.
+I have written above that every relationship that you care about carries in itself the risk associated with being potentially hurt or disappointed.

 I have also written about the consequences of lacking self-confidence.